 Erika Harmon Arner

-Erika Arner chairs Finnegan's patent prosecution practice.
-She focuses on patent prosecution management, client counseling, and litigation, with an emphasis on electronic technology, computer software, and the Internet.
+Erika Arner chairs Finnegan's patent office practice.
+She focuses on patent office trials, patent prosecution management, client counseling, and litigation, with an emphasis on electronic technology, computer software, and the Internet.
 Ms. Arner has helped clients of all sizes to establish and grow patent portfolios, align intellectual property strategy with business objectives, and adapt to the evolving legal landscape, including the America Invents Act.

 Ms. Arner is a well-known authority in the area of business method patents and patent-eligibility jurisprudence.
 She represented the petitioners before the U.S. Supreme Court in Bilski v.
 Kappos, and has advised clients on issues related to patentable subject matter before the U.S. Court of Appeals for the Federal Circuit, U.S. district courts, and the U.S. Patent and Trademark Office.
 She has also served as lead counsel before the Patent Trial and Appeal Board of the U.S. Patent and Trademark Office (PTAB) (formerly the U.S. Board of Patent Appeals and Interferences) in post-grant review proceedings involving covered business method patents.